-NUMBER OF THE SUPERVISOR'S DISTRICT IN WHICH YOUR ORGANIZATION OPERATES: District numbers can be found at: propertymap.sfplanning.org.
+NUMBER OF THE SUPERVISOR'S DISTRICT IN WHICH YOUR ORGANIZATION OPERATES: District numbers can be found at: propertymap.sfplanning.org terms and conditions (3/3)

 VENDOR NUMBER: If known.

 VALIDATE AND SUBMIT: This will bring you to the terms and conditions page.